 Premium Private Label through Packaging Design

 Recently whilst exploring the retail landscape in Singapore I came across the Food Store found within a Marks & Spencer.
 I was immediately struck by the premium aesthetic from the mini bakery through the traditional food categories and into the selection of wines on sale.
-Every element was carefully considered from the perspective of visual language.
+Every element was carefully considered from the perspective of brand visual language.
 The shelf fittings were well crafted, the signage well designed, but above all the packaging design of the products stood out on-mass.

 There’s perhaps no better way to assess a brand’s private label approach than by stripping away the competition and seeing the branded offer in isolation.
 What became clear about the Marks & Spencer approach to private label is – it’s all about premium.
 The selection of products, the descriptors on pack and the beautiful ranges of packaging design clearly position the product in the aspirational end of their respective categories – no cheap and cheerful, economy, prices down, down products to be seen.